paultcochrane/paultcochrane/README.md

 Visualisation, Geospatial Data Delivery, Geographic Information Systems (GIS) and Game Development.

-I’m based in Germany but am originally from New Zealand; I’m fluent in both English and German.
+I’m based in Germany :germany: but am originally from New Zealand :new_zealand:; I’m fluent in both English and German.

 I’m available for freelance contractor work.
 Contact me via email at <a href="mailto:paul@peateasea.de">paul@peateasea.de</a> and let’s discuss how